0davidog/CI_PP2_TriviaSurvivor/README.md

 ### Wireframes

-Here is a PDF of the wireframes put together at the sites inception.
+Here is a PDF of the wireframes put together at the site's inception.
 Adobe photoshop was used to visually plan the sites look and layout using an iPhone Xs (375x812) and a Dell laptop (1920x1080) as reference for viewport size/ratio:

 [wireframes.pdf](https://github.com/0davidog/trivia-survivor/files/12473826/wireframes.pdf)

 ### Storyboard

-Here is a storyboard for the basic way the creature image advances after each wrong question accompanied by an increasing bar in colours green to red that simbolises the threat level:
+Here is a storyboard for the basic way the creature image advances after each wrong question accompanied by an increasing bar in colours green to red that symbolises the threat level:

 ![zombie-storyboard](https://github.com/0davidog/trivia-survivor/assets/135815736/12a69d5b-167f-419a-8c56-7a033c48ba1e)